 - Body dysmorphic disorder

 - Chronic fatigue syndrome/ME

 - Passive aggressive behaviour

 - Work-related stress

 Other areas of counselling I deal with

-According to The Data Protection Act 1998 (c 29), I reserve the right to prevent my personal data being processed for direct marketing, without prior written permission from myself.
-Any unsolicited use of my personal data will be considered a breach of the The Data Protection Act 1998 (c 29).
+According to The General Data Protection Regulation (2018), I reserve the right to prevent my personal data being processed for direct marketing, without prior written permission from myself.
+Any unsolicited use of my personal data will be considered a breach of the The General Data Protection Regulation (2018).

 Maps & Directions

 Monday to Friday 11:00 AM – 8:00 PM